Discontinuous transition in explosive percolation via local suppression: Introduction

 We study the explosive percolation (EP) model in an attempt to reveal a DPT through the sequential occupation of links without the deletion of occupied links~\cite{Achlioptas:2009, souza_nphy}.
 In an EP model, at each time step, the optimal link that suppresses the growth of large clusters is occupied using information from a set of link candidates, where this information is referred to as local when the set is finite and global when it is infinite.
 As a result, an abrupt percolation transition occurs as the link occupation fraction $p$ exceeds the threshold.
 But although the transition appears abrupt, it is continuous when local information is used~\cite{makse, ziff_prl, filippo_pre:2010, Jan_gap2, tricritical, hklee, choi2011site, dacosta_prl, grassberger, moon2025thermodynamics}, and becomes discontinuous only when global information is used~\cite{riordan, cho_science, Half_restricted, smohdicpt_2018, largest, resource, local2018}.

-In such an EP model, each node is not allowed to rewire its links, even when rewiring could reduce its cluster size, as is often adopted in various real systems, such as a quarantine~\cite{quaratine}.
+In such an EP model, each node is not allowed to rewire its links, even when rewiring could reduce its cluster size, as is often adopted in various real systems such as a quarantine~\cite{quaratine}.
 Recently, it was reported that a DPT emerges when nodes consistently rewire their links to reduce their cluster sizes until a steady state is reached for each $p$~\cite{yschosciadv2025, yschodiscPTtree2025}.
 This result implies that a DPT emerges when each node rewires its links using local information of its neighbors, which indeed overcomes the limitation of the previous EP model that requires global information for a DPT after each link addition by incorporating link rewiring.
 However, it remains unclear whether a dynamical process can lead to a DPT, like the EP model where a link is added and a finite number of nodes rewire.

 In this paper, we introduce an EP model in which a link is randomly occupied and neighboring nodes sequentially rewire their links starting from the node closest to the occupied link to suppress the growth of large clusters.
 In this manner, the size of the largest cluster reaches a steady state after each link occupation, leading to the emergence of a DPT.
 We consider this EP model on two types of networks: a Bethe lattice branch and a bipartite network.
 On the branch, we show that the number of rewiring nodes remains finite up to the threshold.
 On the bipartite network, our simulations indicate that the number of rewiring nodes is finite below the threshold but diverges as the threshold is approached.
 We provide a brief explanation of this result.

 We also note here that in the previous EP model, an infinite number of link candidates is required to reveal a DPT even below the threshold~\cite{riordan}.
+Therefore, in the thermodynamic limit $N \rightarrow \infty$, such EP models require global information at each $p$ before the threshold to exhibit a DPT.
+In contrast, our EP model reveals a DPT using only local information for each $p$ before the threshold.
+This advance is schematically illustrated in Fig.~\ref{Fig:PinfSchematic}.

 This paper is organized as follows.
 In Sec.~\ref{sec:branch} we introduce the result of the EP model on the branch, and in Sec.~\ref{sec:bipartite} we introduce the result of the EP model on the bipartite network.
 Then in Sec.~\ref{sec:discussion}, we discuss how our results extend the findings of previous EP models.
-Supporting data are provided in the Appendix.
+Supporting data are provided in Appendix A and B.